 Ayahuasca + Snake Kené Textile Tapestry

 This textile piece by Reshijabe (Olinda Silvano) features designs drawn from the practice of ayahuasca healing rituals, which bring on a visionary state of thought to reveal expressive patterns that embody powerful energies.
 A large, symmetrical tapestry on black cloth embroidered with a round mandala-like design can be seen with multi-coloured flowers, leaves, and geometric snakes, finished with a thick embroidered zig-zagged striped border.
+The tapestry can also be framed for an extra cost at your choice.

 These intricate kené, maze-like designs, embroidered on this tapestry are an art form practiced by the Indigenous Shipibo-Konibo people of Peru.
 Kené is based on the snake of Shipibo-Konibo creation history, embodying forms of ancestral knowledge through their creation.
 The designs are characteristic of the livelihood and living culture of Shipibo-Konibo artists.